-Enjoy Cross-Country Skiing & Snowshoeing at These Glens Falls Area Trails
+Enjoy Cross-Country Skiing & Snowshoeing at These Glens Falls & North Country Area Trails

 Gurney Lane Recreation Area in Queensbury has trails for both cross-country skiing and snowshoeing.
 The trails vary in length from .3 to 1.2 miles long, making this a great place for beginners and those looking for a fun day trip outdoors.

-Natural Stone Bridge and Caves Park in Pottersville features outdoor adventures during the summer and fantastic snowshoeing and cross-country skiing tours throughout winter.
+Natural Stone Bridge and Caves Park in Pottersville, a little over 30 minutes from Glens Falls, features outdoor adventures during the summer and fantastic snowshoeing tours throughout winter.
 With paid admission to the park, you can explore over 14 miles of marked trails.
 The winter season usually runs from mid-December through mid-March.
 Tours are self-guided.

-Lapland Lake Nordic Vacation Center in Northville offers a "touch of Finland" in the Glens Falls Region.
+Lapland Lake Nordic Vacation Center in Northville, about an hour from Glens Falls, is worth the drive.
 Many of the trails at Lapland Lake are one-way, which provides cross-country skiers and snowshoers a much more private experience.
 Lodging guests can use these trails for free, and for everyone else, facility use rates vary.

-Garnet Hill Lodge in North River offers fun cross-country skiing adventures over miles of backcountry ski trails.
+Garnet Hill Lodge in North River, less than an hour from Glens Falls, offers fun cross-country skiing adventures over miles of backcountry ski trails.
 In addition, there are 6 different snowshoe trails that intertwine with the rest of the trail network.

-Lake George Recreation Park in Lake George maintains groomed, marked trails that are suitable for cross-country skiing and snowshoeing.
+Lake George Recreation Center maintains groomed, marked trails that are suitable for cross-country skiing and snowshoeing.
 Most of the trails range in difficulty from beginner to intermediate.

 Saratoga Spa State Park in Saratoga Springs is a popular spot during the winter season for cross-country skiing on approximately 12 miles of trails.
 You can even go snowshoeing on some of the park's trails if you'd like.